 Recipient options Details Reporter (customer) The reporter of the request.
 This notification is sent even if the reporter has opted out of receiving notifications on the customer portal.
-Customers involved All customers involved in the request, including: the reporter the request participants the people in the organization that the request has been shared with the approver, in case the request requires an approval Notes: This notification isn't sent to customers if they have turned off notifications for an individual request in the portal or a request's email thread.
+Customers involved All customers involved in the request, including: the reporter the request participants the people in the organization or group that the request has been shared with the approver, in case the request requires an approval Notes: This notification isn't sent to customers if they have turned off notifications for an individual request in the portal or a request's email thread.
 For the users which fall into the categoryofpeople in an organization that the request has been shared withas well asapprovers, this notification isturned off by default.
 This means that to receive notifications meant for the recipientofCustomers involvedand for a specific request, they need to explicitly turn on notifications for that request by selecting Get notifications.
 Added participants The people who have been added as request participants.
 Added organizations The people in an organization that the request has been shared with.
+Added groups The people in a group that the request has been shared with.
+By default, the notification rule for groups is turned off.
 Approvers The people who need to approve or decline a request.
 Exclude person who caused the action Prevents the person who triggered the rule from receiving a notification.
 For example, if a customer adds a comment to a request, you can select to exclude them so they don't receive a notification about their own comment.